kasimsiddiqui/carpool-buddy/README.md

  "weekDays":"mon, tue, thu, sat", "userId":"9H83TY3H12"}
 ```

-DELETE /api/trip/:tripId
+DELETE /api/trip
-  takes a trip id and deletes that trip object from the database
+  takes a trip id on req.body.tripId and deletes that trip object from the database